Wondering What to do in St Petersburg?

 These are the Best Things to do in St Petersburg

 If you want to get a feel for the real opulence of the House of Romanov, head to the summer residence of the Tsars, Catherine Palace.
 The Catherine Palace is where the Tsars and Empresses of Russia lived the high life in almost over the top proportions.

-The Catherine Palace has a fascinating history of spectacular Russian excess and opulence and a family dynasty worthy of a soap opera.
-Without a doubt, Catherine Palace is one of St Petersburg's top attractions.
+A fascinating history of spectacular Russian excess and opulence by a family dynasty worthy of a soap opera.
+Catherine Palace is without a doubt one of St Petersburg's top attractions.

 The Infamous Royal Parties at Catherine Palace

-Renown for receiving and entertaining guests at any time of the day, or night and lavishing them with overwhelming hospitality; fabulous stories surround the palace and its parties.
+The Catherine Palace was renown for receiving and entertaining guests at any time of the day, or night and lavishing them with overwhelming hospitality.
+It is not surprising fabulous stories surround the palace and its parties.

-Guests were treated to tremendous VIP treatments.
-Guests could order any meal they liked when dining at a Palace function.
+Treated to tremendous VIP treatments, guests could order any meal they liked when dining at a Palace function.
 Meals would be prepared immediately by the chefs, no matter the ingredients required, no matter the season.

 In the Pavilion building, tables would be lifted into the ceiling via a dumbwaiter arrangement in between courses, replenished with the next course and sent back down.
 The sole purpose of this was to maintain the anonymity of the Palaces distinguished party guests, even from the staff.
 This was the grandiose image the House of Romanov wanted to send to the world.

 The Catherine Palace Amber Room